Group Work: Techniques

 Students in pairs take turns thinking through the solution to a problem posed by the teacher.
 The student who is not the problem solver takes notes, and then the two students switch roles so that each student gets a chance to be both solver and note taker.
 Then they can go into larger teams or back to the class as a whole and report back about the solutions and the process.

-Ask students to hand in a first draft of a writing assignment.
-Photocopy each paper and identify it with a number instead of the student’s name.
+Peer editing can be done anonymously or students can exchange their assignments with a known reviewer.
+To set up peer review of the first draft of a writing assignment as an anonymous activity, photocopy each paper and identify it with a number instead of the student’s name.
 Give each student in the class an anonymous paper to edit.
 It is helpful to give the students verbal and written guidelines for editing criteria.
 After the students edit a paper, each student receives the anonymous feedback from his or her unknown peer editor.
-It is often useful to have a class discussion about how this process worked for everyone.
+To set up peer review as an exchange between known reviewers, see the Review and Revision page in the Teaching Reading and Composition section of the Teaching Guide for GSIs for an example of a peer review worksheet.
+There you will also find an explanation of how to assign peer reviews (either anonymous or not anonymous) through bCourses.
+However it is set up, it is often useful to have a class discussion about how the peer review process worked for everyone.

 Reciprocal Peer Questioning